 - Standing with your legs together, bend forward as much as you can so that your back is parallel to the floor.

 - Then, stretch your arms out in front of you as much as you can to keep your back in a straight line.
 You can use a chair or table for support.

 - Push your shoulders forward to stretch each muscle in your back.

 - Keep this position for as long as you can.
-When done, raise up slowly so you don’t get dizzy.
+When done, get up slowly so you don’t get dizzy.

-- If it is hard for you to do with your feet together, you can open them so they are shoulder-width apart.
+- If it’s hard for you to do with your feet together, you can open them so they are shoulder-width apart.

 These exercises are interesting and efficient.
-And they’re one of the only options for relieving back pain.
+And they’re great options to help reduce back pain.

-It’s important that you take care of your posture, and that you stand up and walk around for a few minutes every hour.
-Also, make sure you keep your distance from your keyboard and computer screen when working at your desk.
+It’s important that you take care of your posture and that you stand up and walk around for a few minutes every hour.
+Also, make sure to keep your distance from your keyboard and computer screen when working at your desk.